 Every season of the show delves into a different region of Mexico.
 In April, the seventh season will take Jinich to Baja.
 “The cuisine of Baja is influenced by California, and ingredients there are very Mediterranean because of the weather,” she marvels.
 “They’re making fabulous wines, pressing amazing olive oils and the seafood is insane.”
 The Baja season debuts on PBS in September, and will eventually join previous seasons streaming on Amazon.

 After filming on location in Baja, Jinich will shoot the cooking segments in her home kitchen, designed by Potomac kitchen designer Amy Collins.
 “I love my kitchen because it’s totally workable,” says Jinich, whose favorite tools are her eight-burner Viking range and Vitamix blender.

 While planning episodes, the self-described “book nerd” conducts painstaking research in her home office/library.
 She has also written two cookbooks, Pati’s Mexican Table and Mexican Today, both published by Houghton Mifflin Harcourt.

 The educational approach Jinich takes on her show provides a refreshing diversion from the travails of reality TV.
 “I try in my work to be a platform for real discovery,” she reflects.
-“The core of what I do is building bridges between individuals, families, communities and, hopefully, countries, because there are so many myths and misconceptions on both sides.
-Interaction in the kitchen is the most noble way to do it.
-It’s an easy way to connect to other people—and nobody’s going to say no to a fabulous plate of carnitas.”
+“The core of what I do is building bridges between individuals, families, communities and, hopefully, countries because there are so many myths and misconceptions on both sides.
+Interaction in the kitchen is the noblest way to do it.
+It’s an easy way to connect with other people—and nobody’s going to say no to a fabulous plate of carnitas.”